steveseguin/vdo.ninja/README.md

 ## Server side / API software?

-The Server-side software is hosted by my other project, https://Steves.app and https://meshcast.io  I have not made the server side software public yet, but it remains free to access and use.
+The Server-side software uses code from my other project, https://Steves.app and https://meshcast.io  I have not made the server side software public yet, but the API remains free to access and use.
 If it gets abused, I'll put up restrictions.
 I do my best to not collect data of any type, but I may do so to improve the service, such as monitoring site usage, logging errors, or ensuring reliable connectivity.

 Idea, feed back, bugs, etc -- all welcomed.
 I'm dumping many of my ideas as issues into Github.